 Meet the lovely lemon balm!
 This relative to mint is so easy to grow; you can basically put it in the ground and forget about it.
-(If you don’t have space, you can grow it in a container and water it when you water your house plants.)
+If you don’t have garden space, you can easily grow it in a container.

 Note: If you have an under-active thyroid or Hashimoto’s, it is best to use this herb only under the guidance of a trusted health care professional as it is considered a thyroid suppressant, for everyone else, enjoy!